 After 1979, the character of the conflict changed, shifting emphasis from Israel's Arab neighbors to the Arabs living in the territories taken over Israel in 1967.
 With Egypt out of the picture, the Arabs in the "Occupied Territories" realized that no great Arab army would come to rescue them, and they took it upon themselves to get statehood.
 Which in practice meant getting out the firebrands and hooking up the posters, protests, bombs, and guns.
 Hence comes:

-The First Intifada, 1987-1991: Intifadah meaning "shaking-off" or "uprising" in Arabic, it's Exactly What It Says on the Tin.
+- The First Intifada, 1987-1991: Intifadah meaning "shaking-off" or "uprising" in Arabic, it's Exactly What It Says on the Tin.
 Sparked by an unusually violent Israeli security action at a funeral at a West Bank refugee camp, Palestinians conduct organized resistance against the Israeli forces and authorities; while much if not most of the resistance is nonviolent (protests and strikes — Israeli industries had grown dependent on Palestinian labor since 1967 — proved particularly effective), there was also a great deal of guerrilla warfare, primarily with rocks, which the Israeli responded with full gunfire.
-The sad tactic of suicide bombing is perfectednote - it was pioneered by the Tamil Tigers in Sri Lanka - during this period, but it doesn't see quite as much use as in other conflicts or later on.
+The sad tactic of suicide bombing is perfectednote during this period, but it doesn't see quite as much use as in other conflicts or later on.
 The harsh Israeli response garnered the attention of the global press, and got the Palestinians the kind of attention and recognition that they had never had before.
 Several important Palestinian organizations were formed during this period.
 Most importantly, Hamas came into existence in 1987, forming from an offshoot of the Muslim Brotherhood.
 Ironically, the Israelis had previously funded because the Brothers had historically focused on peacefully preaching to Palestinians, encouraging them to become better Muslims.
 Oops.

 However, the failure to make progress by either side eventually led to turmoil, and in particular the hiccups in getting an independent Palestinian state led to frustration on the part of the Palestinians.
 Eventually, things came to a head, leading to: